nauam/Courses/docs/developer/01-plugin-development.md

 Some plugin types support using Java Annotations to define properties, see [Plugin Annotations](/developer/02-plugin-annotations.md).

-For the remaining plugin types, the Properties must be defined using the other interfaces described above, typically with the use of a [PropertyBuilder]({{{javaDocBase}}}/com/dtolabs/qwcontrol/plugins/util/PropertyBuilder.html).
+For the remaining plugin types, the Properties must be defined using the other interfaces described above, typically with the use of a [PropertyBuilder]({{{javaDocBase}}}/com/dtolabs/rundeck/plugins/util/PropertyBuilder.html).

 **Rendering Options**

-You can specify "rendering options" to affect the property being rendered in the QW Control GUI.
+You can specify "rendering options" to affect the property being rendered in the Rundeck GUI.
 These affect Property type _String_ only:

 - Textarea: renders the input as a multi-line text area.
 - Password: renders the input as a password input.

 For more information see the options under [Property Rendering options](#property-rendering-options).

-A set of constants for the supported rendering option keys and some values are provided in the [StringRenderingConstants]({{{javaDocBase}}}/com/dtolabs/qwcontrol/core/plugins/configuration/StringRenderingConstants.html).
+A set of constants for the supported rendering option keys and some values are provided in the [StringRenderingConstants]({{{javaDocBase}}}/com/dtolabs/rundeck/core/plugins/configuration/StringRenderingConstants.html).

 ### Internationalization/Localization for Jar files

-Since QW Control 2.6.10, Plugins support Internationalization ("i18n") using Java properties files.
+Since Rundeck 2.6.10, Plugins support Internationalization ("i18n") using Java properties files.

 Include a `resources/i18n` directory in your jar file, with localized versions of your Plugin messages.